-The best way to check is this box below.
-It’s Google’s test for your responsiveness.
+The best way to check is this website.
+It’s Google’s test for your responsiveness (aka how friendly your website is to cell phone and tablet users).
 Just plug in your URL and if it says “Awesome!” in green, you can sit back and drink your coffee with smug satisfaction, knowing your site is safe from the looming SEO disaster.

 2. But how much of a disaster is it, really?